 The Boone Area is comprised of people who want to share the creativity that has always been a part of the local culture.
-While in Boone, visiting the areas varied museums and facilities allows for the opportunity to soak up High Country history and culture in informative, imaginative, and interpretative ways.
+While in Boone, visiting the area's varied museums and facilities allows for the opportunity to soak up High Country history and culture in informative, imaginative, and interpretative ways.

-Venturing outside of Boone, places where art, history, and heritage are on display are also easy to find.
-The Blowing Rock Art and History Museum (BRAHM), located in Blowing Rock, N.C features an impressive permanent exhibit while also maintaining the excitement that comes along with new and ever-changing temporary exhibits.
+Venturing outside of Boone, places where art, history, and heritage are on display, are also easy to find.
+The Blowing Rock Art & History Museum (BRAHM), located a few miles from Boone in Blowing Rock, displays an impressive permanent exhibit while also maintaining the excitement that comes along with new and ever-changing temporary exhibits.
 Admission is always free.

 These are just two of the wonderful places where visitors and locals alike can delve deeply into the art and heritage of area residents and where there is the option to explore for just a couple of hours or devote an entire day.